livewire/livewire/docs/computed-properties.md

 ## Caching across all components

-Instead of caching a the value of a computed property for the duration of a single component's lifecycle, you can cache the value of a computed across all components in your application using the `cache: true` parameter provided by the `#[Computed]` attribute:
+Instead of caching the value of a computed property for the duration of a single component's lifecycle, you can cache the value of a computed across all components in your application using the `cache: true` parameter provided by the `#[Computed]` attribute:

 ```php
 use Livewire\Attributes\Computed;